2006 FIFA World Cup Group A: Aftermath

 Germany finished top of the group with nine points having won all three of their group matches.
 They faced Sweden, the runners-up of Group B, in the round of 16, winning 2–0.
 They went on to defeat Argentina in the quarter-finals on penalties before suffering defeat to Italy in the semi-finals.
-Germany finished third after defeating Portugal 3–1 in the third-place playoff.
+Germany finished third after defeating Portugal 3–1 in the match for third place.
 As runners-up in the group with six points, Ecuador faced the winners of Group B, England, in the next round but were eliminated after a 1–0 defeat.
 Poland would not return to the competition until the 2018 World Cup while Costa Rica failed to qualify for the 2010 World Cup before returning for the 2014 tournament.

 Klose's four goals during the group stage contributed to him winning the Golden Boot as the competition's top goalscorer.
 He finished the World Cup with five in total, the lowest tally needed to win the award since 1962.
 His teammate Podolski went on to win the young player of the tournament award.